 While the loss of one natural tooth can be a significant struggle all on its own, losing several can make everyday life extremely challenging.
 You may experience speech problems, difficulties with chewing food, and a dramatic lack of self-confidence – but these consequences don’t have to be permanent!
 At LuxSmile Family Dentistry, Dr. Ton offers modern, customized dentures as a tried-and-true solution to tooth loss.
-Please don’t hesitate to contact our dental office in Carrollton, TX today if you have any questions, or if you’re ready to schedule a first appointment.
+Please don’t hesitate to contact our dental office in Carrollton, TX today if you have any questions, or if you’re ready to schedule your first appointment.

 Full dentures, as their name implies, are designed to replace an entire row of teeth.
 The natural-looking prosthetics are attached to a gum-colored base that will rest on top of the patient’s natural gum line.
-When designing dentures, Dr. Ton takes the time to incorporate all of the small details that make your smile wonderfully unique before her instructions (along with detailed impressions) are sent along to our trusted dental laboratory for the full crafting.
+When designing dentures, Dr. Ton takes the time to incorporate all of the small details that make your smile wonderfully unique before her instructions (along with detailed impressions) are sent along to our trusted dental laboratory for fabrication.
 The finished, custom prosthetic should be able to rest securely in the mouth through only natural suction, although some patients may prefer adding a little denture adhesive for optimal stability.

 Typically, receiving full or partial dentures in Carrollton takes place over the course of a few appointments.
-After sending all of her specifications and measurements to our dental laboratory, Dr. Ton will receive your final permanent restorations and call you in to ensure that they fit perfectly.
+After sending all of her specifications and measurements to our dental laboratory, Dr. Ton will receive your permanent restorations and call you in to ensure that they fit perfectly.
 To make any final adjustments, we may schedule a follow-up visit or two as well.

 If you have any additional questions about how to extend the lifespan of your dentures, don’t hesitate to contact our team at LuxSmile Family Dentistry.
 We’ll be more than happy to help walk you through any steps and provide you with product recommendations to make the task easier.

 Would you like to know even more about dentures and partials?
 We’ve assembled the following list of frequently asked questions, along with their answers, to help you find information that you may be curious to know.
-When you are ready to talk to our team about replacing your lost teeth, we will be happy to answer any further questions you may have and get you on the road to once again owning a complete smile.
+When you are ready to talk to our team about replacing your lost teeth, we will be happy to answer any further questions you may have and get you on the road to enjoy a complete smile.

 Many patients who have lost a significant number of teeth are happy with their decision to get dentures.
 However, this treatment does have a few drawbacks.
 That is why, in some cases, we recommend implant-retained prosthetics instead of traditional dentures.
 Dental implants can help to stabilize your new teeth and ensure that they last as long as possible.
 They also stimulate the jawbone and help it to retain its natural shape.